 The first appointment is an opportunity to meet Rebecca and ask any questions you have.
 This allows you to decide if Rebecca is a good fit for you.
 You will be asked to complete paperwork in your client portal online prior to your arrival to help Rebecca understand your past and goals for counseling/therapy.
 You and Rebecca will discuss what you want to get out of counseling to identify the approach that will be most helpful in reaching your goals.

 Not every client's background, needs, or goals are the same.
 This means there is no "one size fits all" answer to the length of time therapy lasts.
-The client is always in charge of whether or not further sessions are scheduled.
+While Rebecca may recommend a certain frequency or number of sessions, the client is always in charge of whether or not further sessions are scheduled.
 If you have a limit to the number of sessions you can attend, bring this up in the first session so your goal setting is reasonable for the time frame you have.